DEENUU1/meta-spy/README.md

 ### v0.6 (In develop)
 - Add Create, Delete and Update endpoints and add that endpoints in react app
 - ~~Add bool field to Video and Reel models~~
-- Update class to scrape Video and Reels to move current code to download files after success saving scraped data do database
+- ~~Update class to scrape Video and Reels to move current code to download files after success saving scraped data do database~~
-  - Add download reel video
 - Fix saving data to database to avoid creating duplicates
 - Display errors in react app (currently only in console)
 - ~~Fix Image class to save only Photos~~